OWASP/www-chapter-harrisburg/tab_nextmeetup.md

 #
 ## Our Next Meetup will be ....

-We will be planning out next virtual Meetup for end of August beginning of September 2020.
+Thursday September 17th 2020 at 7pm.
+We will be doing a CtF walkthrough